Alina897089/Alina897089/README.md

 # QA Engineer | Backend/API Automation | Security & Logic Analysis

 Hello!
-I am **Alina Ivashina**, an experienced QA Specialist successfully transitioning into the Application Security domain.
+I am **Alina Ivashina**, a QA Specialist with strong analytical skills and a deep interest in backend and API quality.

-My focus is on actively finding critical vulnerabilities in web applications and APIs, with expertise in logical flaws and access control.
-I demonstrate a deep understanding of business risk and the ability to professionally document findings using CWE standards and Risk Rating.
+My focus is on actively finding **complex logical flaws** and **access control issues** that impact business integrity.

 ---